ronakupadhyaya/Horizons-week-07/day2/xcode-console.md

 <img src="https://cl.ly/2i3F2p3j2j13/step%201.png">

-1. Inside of this you should see a file with a blue xcode icon that ends in `.xcodeproj` -- double click this file to open the project in Xcode.
+1. Inside of this you should see a file with a blue xcode icon that ends in `.xcodeproj` (its name depends on what you named your project when you created it) -- double click this file to open the project in Xcode.

 <img src="https://cl.ly/2k133Z2D3r3y/step%202.png">